 - UFOs not your thing?
 Check out reports on Al Capone, Marilyn Monroe, Tupac Shakur

 Out of all the case files made public by the FBI online, the most popular is a memo from 1950 titled "FLYING SAUCERS," the agency said this week.

-The mysterious report from Guy Hottel, special agent in charge in Washington, begins with this:
+from Guy Hottel, special agent in charge in Washington, begins with this:

 "An investigator for the Air Force stated that three so-called flying saucers had been recovered in New Mexico.
 They were described as being circular in shape with raised centers, approximately 50 feet in diameter.
 Each one was occupied by three bodies of human shape but only 3 feet tall."